Massachusetts Issues Final Regulations Under New Paid Family And Medical Leave Law

 The Massachusetts Department of Family and Medical Leave (“DFML”) recently published final regulations governing the administration of employee leave under the soon-to-be-effective Massachusetts Paid Family and Medical Leave (“PFML”) statute.

 The final regulations include several important changes from the earlier proposed regulations, including provisions affecting private plan exemptions, covered workers with multiple employers, and how employer-provided leave interacts with PFML.

 Summary Of PFML Law

-Starting in 2021, employers throughout Massachusetts will be required to provide up to 26 weeks of paid, job-protected leave annually to their employees (and in some cases, to independent contractors) for certain family-related or medical reasons:
+Starting in 2021, employers throughout Massachusetts will be required to provide up to 26 weeks of paid, job-protected leave annually to employees (and, in some cases, to contractors and former employees) for certain family-related or medical reasons: